moalamri/moalamri/README.md

 ### Hi there❕

-I have private repos for medical instruments interfacing
+I have private repos for medical instruments interfacing for the following machines

 |Provider| Model |  Connection
 |--|--|--|